Oluwalayomi-9082/Global-Superstore-Report/README.md

 - Vietnam: -$1,123.72

 ## Key Insights:
 Indonesia has the most significant loss in this subcategory, with **-$4,348.92.** Global Superstore should consider discontinuing the **Tables** subcategory in Indonesia to minimize losses.
-Additionally, other Southeast Asian countries with negative profitability for Tables may require further review for potential optimization.🥲
+Additionally, other Southeast Asian countries with negative profitability for Tables may require further review for potential optimization

 Least Profitable City in the United States